 Bluize Listed by qilin Ransomware Group

-On May 13, 2026, the qilin ransomware group added Bluize to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 13, 2026, the qilin ransomware group added Bluize to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption of systems and theft of company data.
 The qilin group published proof of the breach on its leak site, listing Bluize as a victim.
 Available details show that internal files were taken, though the exact volume and full list of exposed information remain unclear.
 No confirmed count of affected individuals has been released.
 The leak site entry appeared on May 13, 2026, and follows the group’s standard pattern of posting stolen data when ransom demands are not met.